Baby naming traditions from around the world

 Icelandic surnames originate from the father’s name (they’re patronymic), but not in the same way ours do…

-To create an Icelandic surname, you take your father’s first name and add “son” or “daughter” depending on what you are to him.
+To create a surname in Iceland, you take your father’s first name and add “son” or “daughter” depending on what you are to him.
 For example, if Geir Jakobsson has a son and names him Axel, Axel’s surname would be Geirsson.
 If Geir has a daughter and names her Lovisa, her full name would be Lovisa Geirsdottir (“dottir” meaning daughter).
 I would be Lizzie Tonesdaughter.
 Sometimes names can be matronymic; for instance, if the mother wants to distance her child from the biological father to make a social comment or simply if the first name sounds better paired with the mother’s name!

 If there are any Icelanders reading this, help me out!
 I have a serious question… What happens if there are gender issues with the baby; if it’s not clear if the baby is male or female?
 Also, what happens if you have gender reassignment surgery later in life?
 Are you legally able to change your surname?